 Noise at Work Regulations for UK Industry

 The noise limits for workers in manufacturing industry are set by the Control of Noise at Work regulations.
-The UK noise at work regulations are summarised in industrial noise control UK regulations.
+These include a requirement to reduce noise at work where sound levels exceed certain action levels.
+You can see a summary of the UK noise at work regulations by clicking on industrial noise control UK regulations.

 Advanced Noise Solutions Ltd : 01727 864667